Republic of the Congo entry requirements for South Korea passport holders

 Frequently asked questions

-No. South Korean passport holders cannot get a visa on arrival.
-You must obtain a visa from a Congolese embassy before you travel.
+No. South Korean passport holders are not eligible for visa on arrival.
+You must obtain a visa from a Congolese embassy or consulate before you travel.

-No. Congo does not offer e-visas for South Korean passport holders.
-You must go through the embassy process.
+No. The Republic of the Congo does not offer an eVisa for South Korean passport holders.
+You must apply through an embassy or consulate in person or by mail.

 Official sources